mystique4u/hetznerhost/README.md

 - [ ] define networks for Docker compose
 - [ ] define iptables rules for external use
 - [ ] bring all docker containers up
+- [ ] *Add Hetzner DNS API support for the record creation.